Peptides 101

 The directory is the library.
 Each peptide has a canonical page that answers a practical set of questions: what people claim, what the evidence base actually contains, what the safety unknowns are, and what would change the story.

-The home page is the newsroom.
-It is where we track what is new, what shifted, and what deserves attention.
+The home page and research digest are the newsroom.
+They are where we track what is new, what shifted, and what deserves attention.

-We are not here to provide medical advice or dosing instructions.
+We are not here to provide medical advice, dosing instructions, injection protocols, or sourcing guidance for unapproved peptides.
 If a topic matters, it should be possible to talk about it clearly without pretending the evidence is stronger than it is.

 The frontier, without the hype

 Some of the most discussed peptides live in a regulatory gray zone.
-We will cover them with open eyes.
-That means curiosity without hype, and transparency without pretending uncertainty does not exist.
+We cover them with open eyes: curiosity without hype, transparency without procurement guidance, and affiliate/resource recommendations that stay peptide-adjacent rather than pushing unapproved products.